 - Strengths: Japanese accuracy, multilingual coverage, file-upload transcription

-Otter — built for real-time collaborative editing
+Otter — real-time collaborative editing

 - Pricing: free tier (300 min/month), Pro around $16.99/month